 - Hard Section

-Every section has 20 questions with a variety of questions that range from a Difficulty Level-DL 1 to 5.
-It is a misconception that the medium difficulty section will carry all medium-level questions.
-The questions are organized in such a way that the majority are medium-level questions (DL 3), while a few are easy (DL 1-2) and the rest are hard-level questions (DL 4-5).
+The first section has 12 questions with a variety of questions that range from a Difficulty Level (DL) of 1 to 4.
+It is a misconception that the medium-difficulty section will carry all medium-level questions.
+The questions are organized in such a way that the majority are medium-level questions (DL 3), while a few are easy (DL 1-2), and a few hard-level questions (DL 4).

 Section Adaptive Mechanism

-In the GRE, the difficulty levels for the two graded sections for each quant and verbal are as follows;
+As per the new GRE adaptive scoring algorithm, the difficulty levels for the two graded sections for each quant and verbal are as follows;

 - Section 1 – Medium